noomerzx/vue-barcode-scanner/README.md

 ----------------------------------------
 ## Methods
 ### init
-Init method use for add event listener (keydown) for the scanner.
+Init method use for add event listener (keypress) for the scanner.

 ```javascript
 this.$barcodeScanner.init(callbackFunction)